szludora/CMT-Table/README.md

    ```

 4. Open the game in your browser:
-   - Press `o` in the terminal, or
+   - Press `o` in the terminal and press enter
-   - Visit `http://localhost:5173/` in your browser.

 ### Testing